 Slowly Lower The Temperature

 As you already know, temperature plays a key role in your turtle’s metabolism.
-That’s one of the main reasons turtle brumate during winter.
+That’s one of the main reasons turtles brumate during winter.
 Once you ensure the box turtle’s stomach is empty, commence the next process of gradually lowering the temperature.
 Just be mindful that you don’t go lower than 50°F (10°C).

-For your box turtle, you can start with 65°F (18°C) for the first two to three days.
+For your box turtle, you can start at 65°F (18°C) for the first two to three days.
 Then you can slowly transition to 60°F (15°C) for another couple of days before finally lowering to 50°F (10°C).

-Decide Place Of Brumation
+Decide The Place Of Brumation